cpjet64/browser-tools-mcp/README.md

 Desktop, Cursor, Cline or Zed can run an MCP server which "teaches" these clients about a new tool that they can use.

 These tools can call out to external APIs but in our case, **all logs are stored locally** on your machine and NEVER sent out to any third-party service or API.
-BrowserTools MCP runs a local instance of a NodeJS API server which communicates with the BrowserTools Chrome Extension.
+WebAI-MCP runs a local instance of a NodeJS API server which communicates with the WebAI-MCP Chrome Extension.

-All consumers of the BrowserTools MCP Server interface with the same NodeJS API and Chrome extension.
+All consumers of the WebAI-MCP Server interface with the same NodeJS API and Chrome extension.

 #### Chrome Extension

 - Monitors XHR requests/responses and console logs
 - Tracks selected DOM elements
-- Sends all logs and current element to the BrowserTools Connector
+- Sends all logs and current element to the WebAI Connector
 - Connects to Websocket server to capture/send screenshots
 - Retrieves cookies, localStorage, and sessionStorage data
 - Allows user to configure token/truncation limits + screenshot folder path